terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 *Transformer AI hack* <br><img src="/assets/hack-08.png" alt="drones" width="35%" style="border: 1px solid #999;">

-The goal of this page is roughly the same, but the topic is Palantir (and any systems like Palantir (PAL)).
-You've probably heard about Palantir, about how PAL basically detects needles (unusual situations) in haystacks of data.
-With the help of AI.
+The goal of this page is roughly the same, but the topic is Palantir (PAL) (and similar systems; there are not any right now, but undoubtedly will be soon).
+You've probably heard about how basically detects needles (unusual situations) in haystacks of data with the help of AI.
 But what exactly does that mean?

 *The crystal ball that can find a needle in a haystack is called a "palantir" ("seeing stone") in Lord of the Rings* <br><img src="/assets/pal_9_06.png" alt="drones" width="25%" style="border: 1px solid #999;">

-I spent several weeks doing Palantir demos (on a trial account that Palantir so graciously offers) to get a grounded understanding of what Palantir does.
+I spent several weeks doing PAL demos (on a trial account that PAl so graciously offers) to get a grounded understanding of what PAL does (of course, PAL does much more, but this to me is the core ability, where it all started, the haystack needle search algorithm).
 After a little over 2 weeks I finally got the gist.
-I suggested to PAL AI that we create **a demo that I thought demo the core of the needle in the haystack search (the idea was my original).
-PAL AI (AIP) agreed with the core of my thinking**.
+I suggested to PAL AI that we create **a demo that I thought would reveal the gist of the needle in the haystack search (this demo was my original idea).
+The built-in PAL AI (AIP) chatbot agreed "whole-heartedly"**.
 AIP and I were able to create a demo that showed by example the core of how PAL does the needle search.
-Of course, PAL does much more, but this was my first goal, the needle search algorithm.

 *Left: A training data point; right: An inference test point similar to that training point (if the result is not ~=162178.45 then we found a needle in a haystack)* <br><img src="/assets/pal_9_05.png" alt="drones" width="90%" style="border: 1px solid #999;">